MattKavanaugh/CASA0010_Dissertation/README.md

 - 2_data_rasterization.r - This file explains the rasterization.
 NOTE: completed in QGIS with plans to replicate in code in future.
 - 3_data_modelling.ipynb - This file takes the model input layers

+NOTE:
+- due to the size of files invovled, the scripts should automatically download files and none are stored on GitHub.
-Required Folder Structure: NOTE: the scripts should automatically create this in your working directory.
+- the scripts should automatically create the folder structure in your working directory.

+Folder Structure:
 - 1_data_processing.r
     - raw_data/zipped - data will be downloaded to here
     - raw_data/unzipped - data will be unzipped to here